MSc Trauma Sciences (Military and Humanitarian), MSc Orthopaedic Trauma Science

 MSc Orthopaedic Trauma Science

-For more information, please see the Application information Page
+For more information, please see the Application Information Page

 Professor Karim Brohi, MBBS, FRCS, FRCA